bleech/flynt-docs/content/guide/components/server-side-logic.md

 Flynt implements the [Wordpress functions.php concept](https://codex.wordpress.org/Functions_File_Explained) at component level.
 Each component can have a `functions.php` file.
 This file serves two main purposes:

-- Enqueue assets and dependencies.
+- Enqueue the assets and dependencies of a component.
+- Add custom logic (classes, hooks, filters) to a component.
-- Add additional data to the component before it is rendered.
+- Add additional data to a component.

 As with styles and scripts, keeping this logic separated at a component level ensures the component is quick to understand and simple to reuse.